 Each section is independent of the others.
 Sections can be taken in any order.
 Sections may be taken one at a time or multiple sections may be taken in one administration.
 Sections 1 and 2 consist of multiple-choice and multiple-response questions.
 Sections 3 and 4 consist of advanced item types ("drag and place" and "hot spot" items), multiple-choice and multiple-response questions.
 Most exam applicants find it best to start with Sections 1 and 2 but may need to obtain practical work experience before finding success with Sections 3 and 4.
 For more information about the exam structure and question formats, the Board recommends reading the LARE blueprint

 available from CLARB.

 The LARE content is based on job analysis surveys conducted by CLARB every five to seven years.
 Survey respondents are asked to rate all job tasks on three separate scales: how frequently the tasks are performed, how important the tasks are to successful job performance, and whether successful performance of each task was required at initial licensure.
 The tasks performed most often are considered the most important and are required at the initial point of licensure and thus form the basis of the LARE.
-The most recent survey was administered by CLARB in early 2016 and involved participation by more than 5500 practicing landscape architects from the United States and Canada.
-Survey results are analyzed by subject matter experts working with CLARB and comprised of licensed landscape architects representing the diversity (areas of practice, geographic, etc.) of the profession.
+The most recent survey was administered by CLARB in early 2016 and involved participation by more than 5500 practicing Landscape Architects from the United States and Canada.
+Survey results are analyzed by subject matter experts working with CLARB and comprised of licensed (registered) Landscape Architects representing the diversity (areas of practice, geographic, etc.) of the profession.